ibm-cloud-docs/log-analysis/monitor_cfapp_logs.md

 **Note:** Some of these features require a plan upgrade.

-## Stop viewing CF logs through the LogDNA instance configured to collect service platform logs
+## Stop viewing CF logs through the LogDNA instance that is configured to collect service platform logs
 {: #monitor_cfapp_logs_exclude}

 When you configure a LogDNA instance in a region to collect the service platform logs, CF logs are collected automatically and available through that instance.